nsg-ethz/mini_internet_project/platform/README.md

 #### Active probing

 To run measurements between any two ASes, we must use a dedicated container called the management container.
-To access the management VM, we must use the port 2099:
+To access the management container, we must use the port 2099:

 ```
 ssh -p 2099 root@server.ethz.ch